BetterThanTomorrow/calva-fmt/README.md

 ## Disable the Parinfer Extension

 Calva Formatter and the current Parinfer extension are not compatible.
-Some Parinfer magic is built in, though.
-Try the **Infer Parens** command for instance.
+Some Parinfer functionality is is built in, though, in the form of explicit commands, see above feature list.

 ## Calva Paredit recommended